mehdi-farsi/activerecord-search/README.md

 ## More about the API

-Append the model name to this method results from the following question: What is the probability that a `search` method already exists in the model?

 ##### search_option method

-`search_option` method specifies where to search in the string.
+`search_option` method specifies where to search in the sentence.
 Available options:

 - `:start_with` : the sentence starts with the pattern.
 - `:end_with`   : the sentence ends with the pattern.